UW Bioengineering Undergraduate Program

 The UW Bioengineering undergraduate program is known for its:

-- Excellence – currently ranked #10 in the nation’s top biomedical engineering undergraduate programs by US News and World Report
+- Excellence – consistently rank highly amongst the nation’s biomedical engineering undergraduate programs by US News and World Report

 - Strength in core fundamentals – a foundation for success

 - Real-world focus – teamwork, communication skills, problem-solving skills, systems analysis, interdisciplinary projects, emphasis on leadership and creativity

 - Hands on research – students complete research capstone mentored by research or clinical faculty

 - Culture of community – a supportive, collaborative environment among both students and faculty